vsolovyov/blog/content/good-webcams.md

 thick part below the lid, but then it'll be useful for expressing anger at our colleagues with wide-open nostrils and not much else.

 Maybe some crazy engineer in the future will develop an array of small sensors with an array of tiny lenses and somehow combine all that into a good image quality, but we don't have this tech yet.
 Any smartphone with a good camera has that camera with an ugly protruding lens as a thickest part of the phone.

-So, if you want something better than a notebook's webcam, you can go get some Logitech webcam with an image quality going back to 2012.
+So, if you want something better than a notebook's webcam, you can get some Logitech webcam with an image quality going back to 2012.
 It’s still better than a laptop, but nowhere close to current smartphones.